Joachim-Wambua/react-weather-app/README.md

 ## Overview

 Welcome to the Weather Application built with ReactJS and powered by the OpenWeatherMapAPI.
-This simple and user-friendly app allows users to search for cities and 4retrieve real-time weather data, providing a quick and convenient way to stay updated on the current weather conditions.
+This simple and user-friendly app allows users to search for cities and retrieve real-time weather data, providing a quick and convenient way to stay updated on the current weather conditions.

 ## Features